Skip to main content

 Project overview

-Under 141st Avenue SW between SW 216th St and SW 220th St, there is an old and rusted pipe that must be replaced in the ravine.
-The pipe is getting plugged and doesn't allow water to flow through the culvert as it should.
-Sections of the pipe have fallen off causing the west side of the road to sink and slope outward.
+Under 141st Avenue SW between SW 216th St and SW 220th St, there was an old and rusted pipe in a ravine that needed to be replaced.
+The pipe was getting plugged and didn’t allow water to flow through the culvert as it should.
+Sections of the pipe had fallen off causing the west side of the road to sink and slope outward.

-A new larger diameter longer pipe will replace the existing culvert, and the road will be reconstructed at the pipe crossing.
-This work requires crews to close a section of road for up to seven weeks.
+A new larger diameter longer pipe replaced the previous culvert, and the road was reconstructed at the pipe crossing.
+This work required crews to close the section of road for five weeks.

 Close-up view of the existing metal pipe.

-A closer look at the existing metal pipe under the road at 141st Ave SW.
+A closer look at the previous metal pipe under the road at 141st Ave SW.

-• Temporarily regrade the road to a lower elevation to allow safe equipment access to the ravine.
+• Temporarily regraded the road to a lower elevation to allow safe equipment access to the ravine.

-• Excavate to remove the existing road and pipe.
+• Excavated to remove the existing road and pipe.

-• Once the pipe is removed and the ground has been stabilized, crews will replace the pipe with a much wider and longer heavy-duty plastic culvert.
+• Once the pipe was removed and the ground was been stabilized, crews replaced the pipe with a much wider and longer heavy-duty plastic culvert.

-• Next, the road will be lifted and slopes built out of sturdy fabric, rocks, and gravel.
+• Next, the road was lifted and slopes built out of sturdy fabric, rocks, and gravel.

-• Finally, the road will be paved and the road slightly widened by adding a small rock shoulder to both sides.
+• Finally, the road was paved and the road slightly widened by adding a small rock shoulder to both sides.

 24/7 Road Helpline contact information